 Along the way, you’ll see meadows full of wildflowers, abundant animal life, including mountain goats and bears, and toward the end of the trail, you’ll be able to visit the historic Granite Park Chalet.

 9. Wonderland Trail

 Located around Mt.
 Rainer, this 93-mile hike generally take between 10-14 days to complete.

-This trail is recommended for experienced hikers and backpackers that are in good shape and well-equipped to deal with any weather concerns that they may encounter.
+This trail is recommended for experienced hikers and backpackers in good shape and well-equipped to deal with any weather concerns they may encounter.

 Hikers on this trail will see many rushing rivers, the 25 renowned glaciers of Mt.
 Rainer, waterfalls, sub-alpine meadows, and temperate rainforests.